Loop-Online/loop.cam/README.md

 Loop Cam is designed to allow content creators to produce real-time live shows using remote media streams.
 It can also turn smartphones into wireless webcams, with additional Virtualcam software.

 Loop Cam is powered by a little green bear.
+Tee hee.